The Second International Conference on Code Quality

 Innopolis, Kazan, Russia

-The Second International Conference on Code Quality (ICCQ) was a one-day computer science event focused on static analysis, program verification, bug detection, and software maintenance; ICCQ was organized in cooperation with IEEE Computer Society.
+The Second International Conference on Code Quality (ICCQ) was a one-day computer science event focused on static analysis, program verification, bug detection, and software maintenance; ICCQ was organized in cooperation with IEEE Computer Society and Innopolis University.

 Watch all presentations on YouTube and subscribe to our channel so that you don’t miss the next event!

-The Proceedings of ICCQ was published by IEEE Xplore.
+The Proceedings of ICCQ were published by IEEE Xplore.

 Keynote